 It is also likely the defendant will retain an attorney, and his attorney would be filing the answer document with the court in response to your complaint.

-Depositions may also take place during discovery.
-You and the defendant might be asked to provide supporting documentation and write out the answers to questions while you’re under oath.
-If the questions are to be answered verbally, these sessions are usually recorded by a court reporter who swears the defendant or plaintiff to tell the truth before questioning begins.
+As part of discovery in the Auto Accident Lawsuit, depositions may be conducted.
+You and the defendant will be required to provide supporting documents and written responses to questions while under oath.
+If the questions are answered verbally, a court reporter will record the session after swearing in the defendant or plaintiff to tell the truth.

 During the discovery phase, your lawyer or the defendant’s lawyer can file any of several motions to change the dynamics of the case.
 The other party can ask the judge to dismiss your case, or either side may ask the judge to force the other into an action.